Endpoint Security, CrowdStrike, Prevention Policies

 Since a single host can belong to multiple groups, each with its own policy, the particular policy that applies to a host is dependent upon that policy's precedence.
 The policy with the highest precedence (lowest number) will apply to that host.
 If no policies apply to any groups that a host is a member of, or the host is not a member of any groups, then that host will receive the Default Policy.

 Policies may be reordered by toggling the Edit precedence switch in the upper-right corner.
-The Default Policy cannot be moved from the final position.
+The inherited policies and the Default Policy cannot be moved.

 To modify a prevention policy, click on the to edit the policy.